 Q: What causes abdominal aortic aneurysms?

-The exact development of abdominal aortic aneurysms is unclear.
-It occurs due to the weakness in the wall of the artery and is mostly seen in males older than 60.
+The exact development of abdominal aortic aneurysms is unclear and remains the focus of on-going research at the Center for Aortic Disease.
+It occurs due to the weakness in the wall of the artery and is predominantly seen in males older than 60.
 The risk factors for the development of the AAA include smoking, high blood pressure, male gender, atherosclerosis or hardening of the arteries, and genetic factors.

 Q: How is an abdominal aortic aneurysm diagnosed?